MycroftAI/mycroft-skills/README.md

  +	path = name_of_your_skill_skill
  +	url = URL.FOR.YOUR.SKILL.git
 ```
-In the README, add a line (alphabettically, please!) describing your skill and linking to it in the wiki.
+In the README, add a line under "Community Contributed Skill List" (alphabettically, please!) describing your skill and linking to it in the wiki.
 Feel free to make a new wiki page for your skill!
 Also, indicate the status according to the guide below.

 **Status meaning:**